astropy/pyvo/docs/pyvo/data_access.rst

    query = service.create_query()  # no search parameters are set
    query = service.create_query(size=0.1, format='image/fits')

+A Service Object that is embedded with metadata can be useful in some contexts such as a GUI application where you might want an object that represents a service to be self-describing.

 --------------------------------------
 Summary of Common Data Access Features